opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/video-grid-woh.md

 resizes based on the number of inputs videos currently active.
 Which input video is active when is defined by through a SMIL catalogue from e.g. a partial ingest.

-If the SMIL defines a portion where there are no videos active, the background color will be shown instead for the duration of the portion.
-This also holds true for potentially empty beginning and end portions, ensuring that a final single video is as long as the overall duration defined in the SMIL (e.g. if the first input video becomes active at 30 seconds, the first generated output is a 30 second long video of the background color).
+If the SMIL defines a section where there are no videos active, the background color will be shown instead for the duration of the section.
+This also holds true for potentially empty beginning and end sections, ensuring that a final single video is as long as the overall duration defined in the SMIL (e.g. if the first input video becomes active at 30 seconds, the first generated output is a 30 second long video of the background color).
 The background color is also shown whenever the input videos cannot fully fill up the available space.